Stick404/SlateWork/src/main/java/org/sophia/slate_work/ideas.md

 * **TODO: ADD IN THE OTHER BLOCKS WHEN THEY ARE DONE**
 * Added the Pocket Simulator, which give Spell Circles a small inventory
 * Added the Gloopy Accelerator, which gives the Spell Circles a large boost in speed for a few blocks
-* Added the Redstone Agitator, which outputs redstone based on a provided number.
+* Added the Redstone Agitator, which outputs redstone based on a provided number
+* Made the Akashic Record a locus, so it can read/write iotas to the shelves for free
 * A few small bug fixes and print statements

 ## Problems: